mesg-foundation/engine/docs/api/core.md

 ## DeployService

-Deploy a service to the [Core](../guide/start-here/core.md).
-This will give you an unique identifier to use to interact with the service.
+Deploy a service to [Core](../guide/start-here/core.md).
+This will give you an unique identifier which is used to interact with the service.

 <tabs>
 <tab title="Request">